 By using encrypted messaging apps, users can protect their business and interpersonal communication.
 Various applications like Signal, WhatsApp, Wire, and Telegram use end-to-end encryption that safeguards data from all prying eyes.
 It is the highest encryption standard in messenger apps and ensures that anyone except for the intended person cannot read whatever messages are being sent.

-In end-to-end encryption, messages at both the end of the communications undergo encryption.
+In end-to-end encryption, messages at both ends of the communications undergo encryption.
 The user should have a locally stored key to decrypt the messages.
 Such messages can not be saved on the servers.
 In this way, the messaging apps fail to protect your messages and prevent the intrusion of hackers.

-How to Encrypt the Internet Without a VPN?
+How to Encrypt the Internet without a VPN

 - Tor browser